redlibrarian/redlibrarian.github.io/_posts/2016-03-04-precarity.markdown

 economic logic of capitalism itself.
-In order to maintain its position (indeed, often its existence) within the university, a department must continue to increase enrollment, partly for the tuition, partly for the portion of budgets from disbursed by university administration and the state, and partly, as I have suggested, due to an ideological position that sees always-increasing enrollment as equivalent to increased education and opportunity.
+In order to maintain its position (indeed, often its existence) within the university, a department must continue to increase enrollment, partly for the tuition, partly for the portion of budgets disbursed by university administration and the state, and partly, as I have suggested, due to an ideological position that sees always-increasing enrollment as equivalent to increased education and opportunity.
 Thus the cultural logic of capitalism uses